esinecan/agentic-ai-browser/README.md

-# Playwright-LangChain Bot
+# Agentic AI Browser

 ## Overview
-This project is a **modular, AI-driven web automation bot** that uses **Playwright** for browser interactions and **LangChain** for intelligent decision-making.
-It is designed for **reliable, verifiable web automation** with a structured execution flow.
+This project is a **sophisticated, AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
+It's designed for **reliable, adaptable web automation** with robust element detection and contextual understanding.

 ## Features
-- **Agentic Web Automation** – Uses AI to decide and execute actions.
+- **Agentic Web Automation** – Uses AI to decide and execute actions based on page understanding
-- **Modular Execution** – Playwright-based browser control, with future support for CoPilotKit.
+- **Intelligent Page Interpretation** – Summarizes pages for better context and decision-making
+- **Adaptive Element Detection** – Handles different UI patterns across websites automatically
-- **Action Verification** – Ensures tasks (clicks, input, navigation) succeed before proceeding.
+- **Action Verification & Recovery** – Ensures actions succeed with smart fallbacks and alternative selectors
-- **Memory & Context Awareness** – Tracks task history and adapts based on past interactions.
+- **Context-Aware Interaction** – Maintains task history and adapts based on successes and failures
-- **Fully Containerized** – Supports **Docker & Docker Compose** for easy deployment.
+- **Fully Containerized** – Supports **Docker & Docker Compose** for easy deployment
-- **Configurable & Extendable** – Environment settings in `.env`, modular architecture for scaling.
+- **Multi-LLM Support** – Works with both **Gemini** and **Ollama** models for flexibility

 ---